ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### In General

 iOS application is a [Swift](https://swift.org/) application.
-It means it has same entry point - [`main.swift`](https://developer.apple.com/swift/blog/?id=7) file.
+It means it has entry point same as all [Swift](https://swift.org/)'s applications - [`main.swift`](https://developer.apple.com/swift/blog/?id=7) file.
 Then control is transfered to [`UIKit`](https://developer.apple.com/documentation/uikit) framework, using function [`UIApplicationMain`](https://developer.apple.com/documentation/uikit/1622933-uiapplicationmain), which sets up the main event loop, including the application’s run loop, and begins processing events.
 Also it instantiates the application object [`UIApplication.shared`](https://developer.apple.com/documentation/uikit/uiapplication/1622975-shared), its delegate [`UIApplication.shared.delegate`](https://developer.apple.com/documentation/uikit/uiapplication/1622936-delegate) (if any) and sets the delegate for the application.

 ### [Xcode](https://developer.apple.com/xcode/)